 Make sure that your bicycle helmet lets your head cool off and provides a good air flow.
 It also needs to fit comfortably, not affect your eyesight and not cause any discomfort, which will affect your concentration.
 You might also want to consider getting a bright-colored helmet for additional visibility.

 In the case of a bicycle accident, get legal help immediately.
-Contact us so that you get the full compensation that you deserve.
+Contact a California bicycle accident lawyer so that you get the full compensation that you deserve.